 Material gumminess is the main hurdle to overcome when cutting aluminium.
 Aluminium is a soft metal (HRB 50-60) with a very low melting point of 660c verses a material like stainless steel HRB 70-80 and 1400c.
 This makes aluminium relatively easy to work with an inherent problem of producing “gum” which is when aluminium rewelds back onto the router bit, rendering it useless.

 Single or 1 flute router bit for aluminium are made from larger carbide grains with a lower cobalt content.
 A combination of these factors gives you a super hard router bit with a single sharp tooth shaped like a velociraptor’s nail.
 This has the advantage of slicing away chunks with maximum chip evacuation while generating the least amount of heat.
 In fact, what a 1 flute is doing is taking the heat out of the cut in the more efficient manner.
 You can still use a 2 or 3 flute carbide CNC router bit to profile/slot cut but you are limited to smaller diameters of 4mm and less to keep heat down.
+I will stress that you will need to know what you are doing when using 2 flute end mills to slot aluminium.

 End mill coatings are counterproductive when cutting aluminium mainly because you want the router bit as sharp as possible.
 Also, coatings like TiAlN which are typically classed as HRC45 has aluminium itself (Titanium Aluminium Nitrite) included which increases the chances of your material sticking to your router bit.